xenial-io/Xenial.Blog/_drafts/2020-09-17-fixing-an-n1-performance-problem-in-xaf-xpo-with-totally-undocumented-apis.md

 I'll give you a litte example in **very** naive C#.

 > PLEASE NEVER DO SOMETHING LIKE THIS IN PRODUCTION.
 YOU HAVE BEEN WARNED.
-(Or I insist you NEED to [book some consulting hour's](https://www.delegate.at) from me)
+(Or I insist you NEED to [book some consulting hours](https://www.delegate.at) with me)

 ```cs
 [DefaultClassOptions]